cortexapps/cli/README.rst

 Create a copy of all scorecards in draft mode
 -----------------------------------------------------------------------------

-This snippet creates a draft scorecard for all existing scorecards.
+This recipe creates a draft scorecard for all existing scorecards.
 It creates each scorecard with a suffix for the scorecard tag of "-draft" and it appends " Draft" to the end of the existing title.

 .. code:: bash